hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/moving_files.md

 ### Exercise

 Check the `md5sum` for the `GCA_000005845.2_ASM584v2_genomic.fna.gz`.
 Does it match the `md5sum` on the NCBI website for this file?

+## Securely sharing data across clusters with Globus <a name="globus"></a>

+Perhaps you are working on a project with a collaborator who works in Europe and you want to securely share your data.
+This task can be quite difficult without one of you distributing your username and password to the other, which would be a security risk, or posting the data publicly where others could download it and thus the data transfer isn't private.
+This is where [Globus](https://www.globus.org/) comes in.
+Globus is a file sharing tool for sharing data with between users on different computing clusters.
+One example of this is that it is sometimes used with retrieving sequencing data from sequencing cores.

+At Harvard, Globus can be used for:

+- Providing secure access to individual directories on O2 for collaborators outside of Harvard/HMS
+- HMS credentials or O2 user accounts are not required for the collaborators when using Globus
+- HMS-RC offers periodic information sessions on Globus

+HMS-RC's information page on Globus can be found [here](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/2046689281/Using+Globus+on+O2) and for the purposes of this module we won't dive anymore into it, but it is important to know that this tool exists, particularly when collaborating with researchers who don't have HMS creditials.

+## Copying files to and from the cluster <a name="scprsync"></a>

+Alternatively, when you have analyzed your data you may have some files that you would like to download from the cluster.
+You can use a program like [Filezilla](https://filezilla-project.org/) to copy over files from a computing cluster to your local machine, but there are other ways to do so using the command-line interface.

 ## O2 shared reference files (iGenome) <a name="igenome"></a>